-Returning to Work after Having a Child – How Early Learning Centres Can Help
+Returning to Work after Having a Baby

 Having a baby is a life-altering and sometimes overwhelming experience.
-The emotions you will go through and the demands of a new-born baby, will almost certainly mean that your maternity leave goes by in the blink of an eye!
+The emotions you will go through and the demands of a new-born baby will almost certainly mean that your maternity leave goes by in the blink of an eye!
 At this time it’s perfectly natural to feel torn between family time with your new baby and the commitments associated with returning to work.
 It is therefore reassuring to know that there are government schemes and various options available when you come to choose a childcare centre for your little one.

-Cherry Bridge Station Early Learning Centres are child benefit approved and they run a flexible care plan, some running 12 hour operatingtimes to allow for the many varied roles and shift patterns that new parents may be challenged with.
-Cherry Bridge Station caters for babies as young as 6 weeks until they reach school readiness, and they offer age appropriate care to give you peace of mind while you deal with the challenges of adapting to your new work-life balance
+Cherry Bridge Station Early Learning Centres are child benefit approved and they run a flexible care plan, some running 12-hour operating times to allow for the many varied roles and shift patterns that new parents may be challenged with.
+Cherry Bridge Station caters for babies as young as 6 weeks until they reach school readiness, and they offer age-appropriate care to give you peace of mind while you deal with the challenges of adapting to your new work-life balance.

 Remember that these first steps might feel unnatural at first and your childcare centre, family, friends and co-workers should be supportive and understanding at this time.
 Take advantage of the services available and rely on the knowledge and expertise of the staff and educators in such centres.

-Cherry Bridge Station Five Dock Centre in NSW has a playroom dedicated just to babies!
+The Cherry Bridge Station centres have dedicated playrooms for babies!
 Known as the Snuggly Steamers, the babies in these rooms are aged from 6 weeks to 24 months.
 There are lots of individual routines for feeding, sleeping and playing.
 And the centre encourages parents to write their own routines in the daily book provided.
 This helps many parents to feel more at ease, knowing that the routine they have worked so hard to establish will be observed by the childcare centre.